msachi/facn5-mentor/week7/week7-notes.md

 Encryption: can only be reversed with a secret key
 Hashing: cannot be reversed

+### Promises morning challenge

+You do not have to return promises from fulfilment handlers provided to `then()` calls, can also just return a value -- values will be automatically wrapped in a promise (which will resolve on the next turn of the event loop)

 ### Client-side validation challenge

 Two ways of accessing data: